unixsuperhero/4chan-rb/README.md

   *Usage:*

+  Use the thread id as the folder name:

-  All it really needs is the thread id, these 2 use the thread id as the folder name:
+  * All it really needs is the thread id, to archive the page

     $> ./4chan.rb 1234567778

-  It extracts the id from the url, if you paste the whole thing:
+  * Or it can extract the id from the url, if you paste the whole thing:

     $> ./4chan.rb boards.4chan.org/b/res/1234567778

-  Use a custom folder name:
+  * Or use a custom folder name:

-    $> ./4chan.rb boards.4chan.org/b/res/1234567778 foldername
+    $> ./4chan.rb 1234567778 foldername